Applying for a patent can be a complex and time-consuming process.

 We have outlined all the steps that need to be taken in order to ensure that the process is smooth.

 - Search patent databases, sales brochures and magazines to ensure your invention has not been created by someone else.
 If your invention was publicly known before you apply for a patent, you won't be able to get a patent.

-- Decide which type of patent best suits your invention.
-You may wish to file a provisional application first; then decide between filing a standard, innovation or an international patent (PCT) application.
+- Decide which type of patent application best suits your invention.
+You may wish to file a provisional application first; then decide between filing a standard or an international patent (PCT) application.

 - Once it is filed, your application is checked and published.
 Please note that fees are payable at different stages of the patent process.
-An innovation patent is checked to ensure it satisfies the formality requirements, then granted and published in the official journal.
 A standard patent is normally published in the official journal before examination.

 - Examination is mandatory before a standard patent can be granted and must be requested by the applicant.
-An innovation patent will be examined if examination is requested but this is not a requirement for an innovation patent to be granted.
-Examination of an innovation patent can only happen after it is granted.
-For either an innovation or standard patent to be enforceable, it must have been examined.
-Examination can also be expedited for standard patents, or expedited under the Global Patent Prosecution Highway (GPPH) or expedited under the IP Australia-European Patent Office Patent Prosecution Highway (IP Australia-EPO PPH).
+For a standard patent to be enforceable, it must have been examined.
+Examination can also be expedited by request, or expedited under the Global Patent Prosecution Highway (GPPH) or expedited under the IP Australia-European Patent Office Patent Prosecution Highway (IP Australia-EPO PPH).

 - Pay annual fees to maintain your patent.
 Innovation patents can be renewed for up to eight years and standard patents can be renewed for up to 20 years (up to 25 years for pharmaceuticals).

 Many patent applications that are filed without professional help are not successful for one or more of the following reasons:

 - The original patent specification, whether provisional or complete, does not describe the invention properly.